shady2k/node-red-contrib-simple-message-queue/README.md

 **Inputs**

-**trigger**: If a message is received with this property, one message from queue will be released.
-Every message have queueCount property with number of messages left in the queue at the moment.
+**trigger**: If a message is received with this property, one message from the queue will be released.
+The outbound message will have a _queueCount property with number of messages left in the queue. _queueCount will not include the message triggered.
+For example, if the message triggered is the last one in the queue, _queueCount will be 0 (zero).

-**reset**: If a message is received with this property, queue will be cleared.
+**reset**: If a message is received with the reset property, all messages in the queue will be cleared.
+In addition, the node will not forward the incoming reset message for processing by any subsequent nodes in the sequence.

-**ttl**: If a message is received with this property, message added to the queue will live in the queue for specific value in milliseconds.
+**ttl**: If a message is received with this property, a message will be added to the queue and will live in the queue for specific value in milliseconds.
 The value of the TTL must be a non-negative integer (0 <= n), describing the TTL period in milliseconds.
-Thus a value of 1000 means that a message added to the queue will live in the queue for 1 second or until it is delivered.
+Thus a value of 1000 means that a message added to the queue will live in the queue for 1 second.
+If message with TTL property has not been released for specified time, it will be deleted from queue without any output.

 **queueCount**: If a message is received with this property, node will send message with number of messages left in the queue in _queueCount property.
 This message won't store in queue.

+**bypass**: If a message is received with this property, and it set to true, bypass mode will turned on and all new incoming messages will be bypassed to output with _queueCount property, messaged in queue will not be cleared.
+If bypass property set to false, bypass mode will turned off and node return to normal operational, queue will not be cleared.
+Message with bypass property won't store in queue and trigger any messages.

+**Input hierarchy**
+The following illustrates how the node will respond if more than one of the properties listed above is included in an incoming message.
+#1 **reset** -- the highest priority. if a message has a reset property, all other properties will be ignored.
+#2 **queueCount** -- will override trigger and bypass.
+The resulting outbound message will include the _queueCount property and the queueCount property will be removed.
+Any other properties on the incoming message will be ignored.
+#3 **bypass** -- higher priority than trigger.
+Message with bypass property won't store in queue and trigger any messages.
+#4 **trigger** -- one message from queue will be released as a result of a trigger message, it will include a _queueCount property.
+Message with trigger property won't store in queue.

 **Config**